 Whether you’re applying individually or with a group, make sure that all information you key in are correct.
 Double-check everything because any error or discrepancy may result in delay or rejection of your Philippine passport application.

 If you selected Group Appointment, you will be asked for the number of applicants.
 You can schedule up to a maximum of 5 applicants only.
 Click next after your selection.

 2.1 Select the DFA site location for your appointment

-As for me, I opted for DFA NCR Northeast (Ali Mall) as it is the nearest site from where I was based at the time of my Philippine passport renewal application.
-Do note that open slots will differ for each location, so you might want to check the other locations if you want to schedule your appointment on a specific date.
+As for me, I opted for DFA NCR Northeast (Ali Mall) as it was the nearest site from where I was based at the time of my Philippine passport renewal.
+Do note that DFA online appointment available slots will differ for each location, so you might want to check the other locations if you want to schedule your DFA appointment on a specific date.